-Hotel Crowne Plaza Canberra (1 night)
+Hotel Crowne Plaza Canberra

-Highlight lunch & Dinner with wine included
+Be My Guest lunch & Dinner with wine included

 Day 2: Canberra – Beechworth

-Hotel Boutique Country Accommodation, Beechworth (1 night)
+Hotel Boutique Country Accommodation, Beechworth

 Day 3: Beechworth – Melbourne

-Join your B&B host for a Be My Guest breakfast this morning before traveling to historic Glenrowan, famous as the site of the last stand of bushranger Ned Kelly, who was eventually captured there in 1880 after a siege and shootout with police.
+Travel to historic Glenrowan, famous as the site of the last stand of bushranger Ned Kelly, who was eventually captured there in 1880 after a siege and shootout with police.
 Travel on through Kelly country to the southern capital of Melbourne.
 Stylish, arty Melbourne is both dynamic and cosmopolitan, and it’s proud of its place as Australia’s sporting and cultural capital.
 Gain some interesting insights on an orientation tour of the city.
 Perhaps later go for a stroll along the Yarra River to Southbank, Melbourne’s bustling waterfront hub, which is renowned for its restaurants, public art and stylish retailers.
 Why not enjoy dinner this evening at one of its stylish eateries?

-Hotel Crowne Plaza Hotel Melbourne (2 nights)
+Hotel The Savoy Hotel on Little Collins (2 nights)